wso2/docs-ei/en/micro-integrator/docs/references/connectors/salesforce-rest-connector/sf-rest-connector-example.md

             <img src="../../../../assets/img/connectors/salesforce-api-property-mediator-values1.png" title="Add values to capture sObjectName value" width="800" alt="Add values to capture sObjectName value"/>

-        6. Add the property mediator to capture the `fieldAndValue` values.
-The fieldAndValue contains object fields and values that user need to store.
+        5. Add the property mediator to capture the `fieldAndValue` values.
+The fieldAndValue contains object fields and values that the user needs to store.

             - **name** : fieldAndValue
             - **expression** : json-eval($.fieldAndValue)